Uberspace/lab/source/guide_filebrowser.rst

  [isabell@stardust filebrowser]$ filebrowser --database $HOME/filebrowser/filebrowser.db
  2022/10/03 19:31:02 Listening on [::]:8080

-File Browser should now be accessible via `https://isabell.uber.space`.
+File Browser should now be accessible via ``https://isabell.uber.space``.
+If everything is working fine, stop the command by pressing ``Ctrl-C``.

 .. note:: Changes to the configuration via the CLI can not be done while the server is running as the database access is blocked by the instance.